niccwith2cc/Andromeda-BH/README.md

     *Description*: Save a gif of the generated simulation.\
     *Type*: Boolean (0 or 1)\
     *Default*: 0\
-    *Usage*: set to True to save a gif of the simulation in the output folder.
+    *Usage*: Set to 1 to save a gif of the simulation in the output folder.

 ## How to Build and Run the code
 ### Algorithm